willstMSFT/microsoft-365-docs/microsoft-365/enterprise/m365-dr-workload-purview.md

 Commitment:

-Refer to the [ADR Commitment page](m365-dr-commitments.md#purview-audit-standard) for the specific Customer Data at rest commitment for Purview Audit (Standard).
+Refer to the [ADR Commitments page](m365-dr-commitments.md#audit-standard) for the specific Customer Data at rest commitment for Audit (Standard).

 ### Risk & Compliance - Audit (Premium)